pepe5/altair-intro/3/study_materials.md

 - In general sense it is agnostic to metaphysics (like dominant god existence, what was “created” when,  and if a man is mainly penetrated by Tao elements or chakra elements, …)
 - It is in wide sense agnostic even to if forceful protection is (spiritually) legitimate or not.

+- A success in this system depends mainly on *feelings*:
+   *	In sense of “inner success” – the more you “feel” the (studied) values, the more you success “on the path” (Buddhists differentiate 2 matters in this, labeling them “feeling s/t.” and “perceiving s/t.”, and in advance retreats they differentiate even more to 4 or 5 matters.)

+   *	In sense of “outer success” – you depend on evaluation of “mentor of your studies”; but here significant is that when you “feel” the (studied) values, you are almost every time evaluated positively: this contrasts to classical western careers (like *western psychotherapy* is) in such a way that performant tasks are almost always *easy* in Buddhism.
+This ***performance easiness*** is consciously recognized in the west and intentionally supported: at our company, we go the same direction.

 How the system operates without these 2 paradigms? ###